 New International Research Networks Award

-The New International Research Networks award is supported by the Office of the Vice-President (Research) and aims to promote new collaborations between researchers from Western and their international colleagues.
+The New International Research Networks award is supported by Western Research and aims to promote new collaborations between researchers from Western and their international colleagues.
 As the rate of growth of human knowledge continues to increase, we have reached an era of necessary hyper-specialization in which international collaboration is an increasingly fundamental enabler of world-class research.
 Creating opportunities for researchers at Western to interact with colleagues from around the world is of critical importance to our research mission.

 *Important Changes to the Program (April 2020)*

 - Applications involving inbound or outbound travel will not be accepted, and those applications requiring travel that have already been received, will not be funded at this time.

 - Until further notice, Western will accept applications only if the projects: 1) do not involve national or international travel and 2) promote international collaboration through other means.